Your energy supplier has put its prices up

 When your fixed tariff ends

-It’s usually worth switching supplier or tariff before your contract ends.
-If you don’t switch supplier or tariff, your supplier will often move you to their more expensive ‘standard’ tariff.
+It's best to stay on your fixed tariff until your contract ends.
+When your contract ends your supplier will often move you to their more expensive ‘standard’ tariff.

 Your supplier should remind you when your contract is about to end.